Music, media and entertainment---how you want,

 Illustration: Naomi Otsu

 Welcome to Grub Street’s rundown of restaurant recommendations that aims to answer the endlessly recurring question: Where should we go?
 These are the spots that our food team thinks everyone should visit, for any reason (a new chef, the arrival of an exciting dish, or maybe there’s an opening that’s flown too far under the radar).
-This month: an uptown fonda, a downtown tavern, and a midtown-adjacent clubhouse from the Contra guys.
+This month: new Ethiopian, new Peruvian, new Thai, and two hotel restaurants that are actually good??

 More New Bars and Restaurants